Ultimate Guide to Embroidery Hoop Sizes in Centimeters: Conversions and Selection Tips

 6.1 Hooping Best Practices in Centimeter Context

-Pro Tip: Always hoop the smallest area possible for your design.
-This maximizes tension and minimizes the risk of puckering or distortion.
+Pro Tip: Hoop the smallest area possible to maximize tension and minimize distortion.

 6.2 Magnetic vs. Traditional Hoops: Tension Showdown